Baked Apples with Crumble

 The exact timing will depend on how large the apples are, but plan for an additional 25-30 minutes of baking.
 Check the apples after 20 minutes and see how they are coming along.

-Serve the apples with a scoop of vanilla ice cream and drizzle them with caramel.
-Serve them individually in cute little ramekins like these for an easy, small dessert.
+Serve the baked apples with crumble with a scoop of vanilla ice cream and drizzle them with caramel.
+Serve them individually in cute little ramekins for an easy, small dessert.

 a skillet of baked apples with crumble on top and ice cream